AleBros/xamarin-docs.it-it/docs/mac/app-fundamentals/sounds.md

 ms.lasthandoff: 10/29/2019
 ms.locfileid: "73030048"
 ---
-# <a name="playing-sound-with-avaudioplayer-in-xamarinmac"></a>Riproduzione di suoni con AVAudioPlayer in Novell.
-Mac
+# <a name="playing-sound-with-avaudioplayer-in-xamarinmac"></a>Riproduzione di suoni con AVAudioPlayer in Xamarin.Mac

 ## <a name="about-the-avaudioplayer"></a>Informazioni su AVAudioPlayer